mecid/mecid.github.io/_posts/2020-10-15-mastering-groupbox-in-swiftui.md

 *GroupBoxStyleConfiguration* provides us both the label and content of our *GroupBox*.
 You can use them inside the *makeBody* function as you need.
 Our *PlainGroupBoxStyle* example put the label and content view inside a *VStack* with leading alignment and returns the stack.

+You can set the style by using the *groupBoxStyle* modifier.
+SwiftUI will share it using environment across all children of the view hierarchy.

 ![group-box](/public/groupbox3.png)

 You can create super custom *GroupBox* styles.
 To show more complex styling options, let's replicate the default card-based layout.